 To make things even easier for you, we have created a template for this table that you can integrate into your business right away.

-Google sheet template example
+Template URL: Google sheet template example

 Feel free to modify and play with it to build a CRM that fits your requirements even better.